Electric Vehicle-Ready Parking 101

 Examples of cost savings from new construction vs. retrofits

-Studies showing the cost difference between new construction and retrofits for electric vehicle charger installation
+Studies showing the cost difference between new construction and retrofits for EV charger installation

 Sources: